 - You must live in one of the areas covered by Avon Fire & Rescue Service (Bath & North East Somerset, Bristol, North Somerset or South Gloucestershire and North Somerset).
-We will ask you to provide proof of this at each stage of the selection process.
+You must reside at the given address and we will ask you to provide proof of this at each stage of the selection process.

-- You must be aged 18 or over when the training school starts in October 2017.
+- You must be aged 18 or over when the training school starts on 28 May 2018.

-- You must be able to drive and have access to a vehicle.
+- You must be able to drive, have 3 points or less on your driving licence and have access to a vehicle.

 - You must be physically fit and have good upper body strength.

 We expect a high level of interest in these vacancies so in order to make sure we find the best people for the job there are a number of stages to the selection process.
 This section guides you through the recruitment process and the timescales involved.
 The selection process will be conducted to strict deadlines and no extensions can be given.
 It is therefore important that you are able to set aside the required time to complete these assessments on the set dates.
 It is important to register your interest to ensure you receive updates when new information is added to these pages.
 It is possible that some dates and information will alter.

 Monday 8 January - 09.00am on Monday 15 January 2018.

 The first part of the process is the candidate registration and eligibility screening which you can complete at the beginning of January.
 This process takes no longer than 30 minutes.
 If you are eligible to proceed with your application you will be invited to compete the Behavioural Styles Questionnaire at 12:00pm on Monday 15th January.

 12.00pm on Monday 15 January - 11.30pm Wednesday 17 January 2018